HalkowichJasperSA/labs/syntax/README.md

 Once you feel you've corrected any errors, execute `make syntax` again, and repeat this process until no more errors appear.

-Now execute your program by typing in the following, again followed with `enter`:
+Now execute your program by typing in the following, again followed by enter:

 ```
 ./syntax